TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

    abstract class AbstractController
    {
         protected ?Logger $logger = null;

         public function injectLogger(Logger $logger)
         {
             $this->logger = $logger;
         }
    }

-   class UserController extends AbstractController
+   final class UserController extends AbstractController {
-   {
-      protected UserRepository $userRepository;
+        private UserRepository $userRepository;

         public function __construct(UserRepository $userRepository)
         {
             $this->userRepository = $userRepository;
         }
    }

-We have an abstract service with a dependency plus a service that extends the abstract and has further dependencies.
+We have an abstract constroller service with a dependency plus a controller service that extends the abstract and has further dependencies.

 Now assume the abstract class is provided by TYPO3 core and the consuming class is provided by an extension.
-If the abstract class would use constructor injection, the consuming class would need to know the dependencies of the abstract, add it's own dependency to the constructor, and then call :php:`parent::__construct($logger)` to satisfy the dependency of the abstract.
+If the abstract class would use constructor injection, the consuming class would need to know the dependencies of the abstract, add its own dependency to the constructor, and then call :php:`parent::__construct($logger)` to satisfy the dependency of the abstract.
 This would hardcode all dependencies of the abstract into extending classes.
 If later the abstract is changed and